bpratik01/Pokenet/readme.md

-Sure!
-Here's a short, informal, yet informative README for your Pokenet project:

----

 # Pokenet: Pokémon Classifier 🐱‍👤

 Welcome to **Pokenet**!
 This is a fun little project where we use a deep learning model to classify Pokémon images.
 It's built using Fastai and Streamlit, making it super easy to use and extend.